codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-03-dp1.md

 We've also created an interactive protocol inspector for the `__cluster_metadata` topic's log file:
 - 🔎 [Cluster Metadata Log File](https://binspec.org/kafka-cluster-metadata)

 In this stage, you'll need to implement the response for a `Produce` request with a valid topic.
-In later stages, you'll handle successfully producing messages to valid topics and partitions and persist messages to disk using Kafka's RecordBatch format.
+In later stages, you'll handle successfully producing messages to valid topics and partitions and persisting messages to disk using Kafka's `RecordBatch` format.

 ## Tests